Durk Pearson & Sandy Shaw's®

 I grew up on a small farm in northern Illinois, and nobody ever told me the sun was bad for my skin, and I never used sunscreen, so I got burned a lot.

 SANDY SHAW: Unfortunately, about 80% of the damage done by ultraviolet radiation to the skin occurs during your younger years.
 It is possible to prevent further damage with sunscreen, but we wanted something that would be able to help repair some of the damage that had already been done.

 DURK: So we started working on a skin preparation that would do something to heal that long-term age damage and make skin look and feel younger and softer and also do something about the wrinkles - at least the small ones - to make them less obvious, or even to make them go away.

 Our original experiments worked out far better than we thought.
 Within a matter of weeks we were looking better.
 And then Clint Eastwood found out about it.
 He was doing a shoot on location, and it was really quite amazing.
 Every few weeks he would send a courier down to our house and laboratory to pick up the latest experimental batch, which would be put on a jet plane along with a bunch of fresh film stock and be flown to where he was doing the shoot.

 Since then we've learned a considerable amount about how skin works and what's in the skin.
 The skin is not only the biggest and heaviest organ in your body, it's also one of the most complex, second only to the central nervous system (brain and spinal cord) in terms of complexity.
 And one of the interesting things is that it derives embryonically from the same cells as the central nervous system

-In addition to alpha hydroxy acids, New Feeling
+In addition to alpha hydroxy acids, the improved lotion

 contains at least half a dozen very powerful